buy a ticket

 In the talk we will:

-- discuss monitoring antipatterns;
+- define monitoring antipatterns;

 - discuss why alerts are helpful, and when they are not needed.